bitabs/HeartFailure/README.md

 # External Libraries
-Because this project used Ignite CLI scaffolding, certain libraries have been installed by default, to organise the application and hold the basic structure.
-However, these libraries are not used within our custom react-native components; bu they are still needed by Ignite CLI:
+Because this project uses Ignite CLI scaffolding, certain libraries have been installed by default, to organise the application and hold the basic structure.
+However, these libraries are not entirely reliant within our custom react-native components; bu they are still needed by Ignite CLI.
+For example, the libraries below are installed by the CLI to organise our project.

 #### Libraries used by Ignite CLI Scaffolding
 > [`apisauce`](https://github.com/infinitered/apisauce),